meezlung/battle-city/README.md

 ---

 Note: Pyxel does not have a method for detecting if **any** key was pressed.
 Only if **a specified** key was pressed.
 Because of this, the cheat code input was implemented in such a way that it only activates if the specified keys were pressed **in order** within the timeframe of **5 seconds**.
-If the input was in the incorrect sequence or there was too much/too little input, the input list will be reset.
+If the input was in the incorrect sequence or there was too much/too little input after the 5 second timeframe, the input list will be reset.

 If you messed up attempting to do the cheat code, _please wait 5 seconds and try again._